General Terms and Conditions for Bachelor’s study programme

 All study content and media are protected by copyright.
 Any use in cases other than those permitted by contract is not permitted and requires the prior written consent of the copyright holder.
 This applies in particular to making them publicly available via the Internet, copying them and passing them on to third parties.
 It is permitted to save and print out the study content and media for personal purposes.

-The student acknowledges the currently valid General Examination Regulations as well as the Study and Examination Regulations (APO) for the degree programme of IU International University of Applied Sciences named on page 1 of this contract, the IU Library Usage Regulations and the guidelines for online examinations and online presentations as binding for him/herself.
+The student acknowledges the currently valid General Examination Regulations as well as the Study and Examination Regulations (APO) for the study programme of IU International University of Applied Sciences named on page 1 of this contract, the IU Library Usage Regulations and the Guidelines for Online Examinations and Online Presentations as binding for him:herself.

-For the implementation of some degree programmes, the acquisition of certain technical equipment or other materials and/or participation in certain excursions by the student is necessary.
+For the implementation of some study programmes, the purchase of certain technical equipment or other materials and/or participation in certain excursions by the student is necessary.
 The purchase of this equipment and materials and costs for excursions are not included in the tuition fees.
-The respective additional costs can be viewed on the IU website.
+The respective additional costs can be found on the IU website.

 5. Virtual campus and digital learning material

-Central learning processes in the degree programme as well as the organisation of studies are internet-based via the virtual campus of IU International University of Applied Sciences.
+Central learning processes in the study programme as well as the organisation of studies are internet-based via the virtual campus of IU International University of Applied Sciences.
 The provision of the necessary technical equipment is not included in the tuition fees.
 The student is solely responsible for providing technical study equipment (hardware and software) that meets the requirements of IU.
-The student is obliged to inform him/herself independently whether the online tools and other technologies used by IU, which are necessary for the execution of this contract, are available in his:her region.
-An overview of the necessary online tools and the required technical study equipment (software and hardware) are listed on the website (LINK: https://www.iu-fernstudium.de/en/advice-and-faq/faqs/).
+The student is obliged to inform him:herself independently whether the online tools and other technologies used by IU, which are necessary for the execution of this contract, are available in his:her region.
+An overview of the necessary online tools and the required technical study equipment (software and hardware) are listed on the website (https://www.iu-fernstudium.de/en/advice-and-faq/faqs).

 6. Right of withdrawal

-IU grants the student one month, which is not charged, if the student decides not to continue the studies within the withdrawal period.
+IU grants the student one month, which is not charged, if the student decides not to continue the studies within the withdrawal period (“trial month”).
 If the student continues his:her studies and does not exercise his:her right of withdrawal, this first month shall be deemed to be a regular study period for which a fee is charged.

 7. Data protection